ON THE RANGE

 You will have about 2 seconds after the word ‘standby’ before the buzzer goes off, it’s a loud, long beep from the timer usually held near your right ear.

-Draw or pick up your gun and take the time to get your grip right, then shoot in the designated order.
+Draw or pick up your gun and take the time to get your grip right, then shoot the stage as instructed.

 “If you are finished you may unload and show clear”